Postgraduate Diploma in Human Resource Management (CIPD Approved)

 Dr Joe Marshall - An Associate Lecturer in the College of Business, Joe is a module leader for this course.
 His research areas include organisational change and systems thinking.

 Bev Crighton - Bev delivers various elements of the Postgraduate Diploma.
 Her research interests include employability, the implementation and advantages of working from home, and management skills in the workplace.
 Bev is a Chartered Fellow of the CIPD.

 You will also benefit from the expertise of two high-profile Visiting Professors who are at the forefront of HRM practice and development:

 - Dr Linda Holbeche, the internationally acclaimed independent consultant, coach, researcher and author.
 Her latest book is The Agile Organisation

 - Professor Lynette Harris, business development consultant, researcher and author who specialises in contemporary HR issues including talent management and innovative workplaces.

 Like most universities, we operate extended teaching hours at the University of Derby, so contact time with your lecturers and tutors could be anytime between 9am and 9pm.
 Your timetable will be communicated after enrolment on your course.

 Careers and employability

-For anyone aspiring to – or already in – a HR role, this course proves invaluable for career development, progression and professional status.
+For anyone aspiring to – or already in – a HR role, our Postgraduate Diploma in Human Resource Management proves invaluable for career development, progression and professional status.
 As people are a vital component of any organisation, it also delivers an advantage if you are entering or considering a more general management role.

 Our graduates now work across the world in HR management and director positions in public, private and not-for-profit organisations, including Boots, the NHS, Rolls-Royce, Toyota and local authorities.
 On completing this course, the majority of our students go on to gain promotions or secure more senior roles in other organisations.